 |ACCT 2610||Principles of Financial Accounting||3|

 |FIN 340||Capital Markets and Financial Management||3|

 Olin Elective Courses: 6 units minimum

 |B62 FIN 551||Advanced Fixed Income and Credit Risk Modeling||2|

 |B62 FIN 552||Fixed Income Derivatives||1.5|

-- A maximum of 12 units may be double-counted for this second major and an engineering or computer science undergraduate degree (this does not include the background course work).
+For students earning undergraduate degrees from the McKelvey School of Engineering, a maximum of 12 units may be double-counted for this second major and an engineering or computer science undergraduate degree (this does not include the background course work).